-In this article/blog, An audit refers to an examination of the financial statements of a company it’s provide confidence to investors and other stakeholders that company’s financial reports are accurate.
-It is mandatory for all the companies registered in India to maintain books of accounts and get it audited by chartered accountant in practice after the closing of each financial year.
-Companies needs to submit audited report along with financial statements and annual return is required to be filed with the registrar of companies (ROC)
+Audits of Companies: In this article/blog, An audit refers to an examination of the financial statements of a company it’s provide confidence to investors and other stakeholders that company’s financial reports are accurate.
+It is mandatory for all the companies registered in India to maintain books of accounts and get it audited by a chartered accountant in practice after the closing of each financial year.
+Companies need to submit an audited report along with financial statements and annual return is required to be filed with the Registrar of Companies (ROC)

 There are two types of audits conducted in companies

 - Internal Audit: Internal audit is conducted to analyze the health of the company.
 The scope of work is the company’s finances and other operational area of the company.
 Internal audit is beneficial to know all the finances of the internal management and it will help company management to take any decision to increase the operational efficiency.
 Internal audit can be done by any independent party or by the company own internal staff.
 There is no need to hire qualified auditors to perform internal audits.
 There are no hard-set rules to perform internal auditing of the organization also Internal audit reports are not provided to the public but are provided to a company’s executives and audit committee to provide an overview of the organization’s performance across different areas like risk management, internal controls, and compliance.

 - Statutory Audit: statutory audit is conducted to know the actual economic status of the company and it can be done only by qualified auditors who are working as external & independent parties as well.
 The audit report of statutory audit of private limited company is made in the form prescribed by the government agency only which help Indian government to know the state of company’s finances and accounts.